BMW recalls 1.3 mln cars worldwide

-FRANKFURT BMW AG, the world's largest premium carmaker, is recalling about 1.3 million cars for repair worldwide due to a possible problem with a battery cable cover in the trunk, the carmaker said on Monday.
+FRANKFURT BMW (BMWG.DE), the world's largest premium carmaker, is recalling about 1.3 million cars for repair worldwide due to a possible problem with a battery cable cover in the car boot, the carmaker said on Monday.

 The recall affects 5- and 6-Series BMWs built between 2003 and 2010, BMW said in a statement.